open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 [Amazon Elasticache](https://en.wikipedia.org/wiki/Amazon_ElastiCache) and the [ELK stack](https://www.techtarget.com/searchitoperations/definition/Elastic-Stack)
 for logging.
-They are currently doing a proof-of-concept (POC) of migrating .NET logs to their observability back-end.
+They are currently doing a proof-of-concept (POC) of migrating .NET logs to their observability backend.
 The ultimate goal is to have [metrics](/docs/concepts/signals/metrics/), [logs](/docs/concepts/signals/logs/), and [traces](/docs/concepts/signals/traces/) under one roof.